buqingyi/buqingyi_sciencewebsite/README.md

 **Multi-omics data analysis**, incorporating omics data from diverse laysers, such as transcriptome, proteome, metabolome.

 **Deep sequencing data analysis for CRISPR experiment**, e.g. library establishement, choosing of postive clones.
+## Professional Memberships or Honorary Offices
+•	Member of the European Cystic Fibrosis Society.

+•	Member of the Federation of European Microbiological Societies (FEMS).

+•	Member of the International Union of Microbiological Societies (IUMS).

+•	Member of the German Society for Hygiene and Microbiology (DGHM).

+•	Reviewer of scientific journals (e.g. Microbiology Spectrum (American society of Microbiology), PLOS One, multiple Springer Nature journals, Infection and Immunity (American society of Microbiology))
 ## Publication overview (total impact factors of first and last author papers:129,2; h-index:11):
 1. ORCID: https://orcid.org/0000-0003-4820-2560
 2. Researchgate: https://www.researchgate.net/profile/Buqing-Yi